 Students in an APRN course for nurse midwifery focus their studies intensely on areas like pregnancy, childbirth and the postpartum period.
 Special attention is given to the needs of women during this period and advanced research and extensive study is often required for most classes.
 Most nurse midwife programs also include practicum requirements which give students the opportunity to get a feel for what it’s like to work as a nurse midwife in a birthing center.

 Nurse Midwife Licensure and Certification

 Upon graduation from a nurse midwife program, candidates are usually required to become fully certified by the American Midwifery Certification Board.
 Recertification is typically required every five years.
-Certification and Licensure requirements vary by state1.
+Certification and Licensure requirements vary by state.

 Nurse Midwife Salary Potential and Job Outlook

-According to the United States Bureau of Labor Statistics, the median annual wage for nurse midwives was $89,600 in 20122.
+According to the United States Bureau of Labor Statistics, the median annual wage for nurse midwives was 110,930 in 2017.
 Strong job growth for nurse midwives is also anticipated in the near future as well.
-Jobs for nurse midwives are expected to grow by 31% between 2012 and 20223.
+Jobs for nurse midwives are expected to grow by 31% between 2016 and 2026.

 You are motivated to take the next steps in your nursing education.
 Now, all you need is to find a great online nursing degree for you.
 Use the on-page menu to compare nurse midwife programs on any level here!